petrkrejcik/Personas/README.md

 - Will build app into `/docs` folder with publish URL set to `/personas`.
 - Just commit this dir on GitHub and it will work on https://petrkrejcik.github.io/personas

+## How it works
+- Router creates components to display based on URL.
+- Component model takes data from store and converts them to props for view.
+- Components are divided into two layers - model and view.

 #### Google Drive API Console
 [Google Console](https://console.developers.google.com/apis/credentials?project=personas-220021&folder&organizationId)